Hiring more teachers of color benefits all students academically and builds the school community—and it's the right thing to do.

 Building the academic vocabulary of English learner students while teaching math or history can be a heavy lift for teachers.
 Tim Blackburn writes about an approach a California high school is adopting.

-As we honor Latinx contributions to our country during National Hispanic Heritage Month, it’s also important to reflect on what Latinx culture brings—and can bring—to our kids’ education.
+As we honor Latine contributions to our country during National Hispanic Heritage Month, it’s also important to reflect on what Latine culture brings—and can bring—to our kids’ education.